 Listeria monocytogenes causes abortion and sepsis-like infection in humans, especially among immunocompromised individuals, neonates, pregnant women and the elderly.
 Clinical L. monocytogenes infection was confirmed in 2008–2009, among three patients with meningitis in Hanoi (Chau et al. 2010; Tran et al. 2010).
 Listeriosis has been linked to consumption of unpasteurised soft cheeses, processed meat and fish products.
 A study of fish and seafood products from Nha Trang Bay (central Vietnam) identified L. monocytogenes in 5.8% (Beleneva 2011).

-There are no data on prevalence of L. monocytogenes in meat products in Vietnam, but studies in the region (Thailand) suggest a high prevalence of L. monocytogenes in raw meats, especially in those sold in supermarkets (Indrawattana et al. 2011).
-In Vietnam, meat is increasingly bought from supermarkets, especially in urban areas.
+There are no data on the prevalence of L. monocytogenes in meat products in Vietnam, but studies in the region (Thailand) suggest a high prevalence of L. monocytogenes in raw meats, especially in those sold in supermarkets (Indrawattana et al. 2011).
+In Vietnam, meat is being increasingly purchased from supermarkets, especially in urban areas.

 Streptococcus suis